djpg/pyspark-guide-setup/README.md

 ### 2.1 | Download and extract

-Download and extract pre-built package from [Spark download page]: (https://spark.apache.org/downloads.html)
+Download and extract pre-built package from [Spark download page](https://spark.apache.org/downloads.html).

 ***Note:*** *Also here, you may want to check if there's a more recent version: visit the [Spark download page](http://spark.apache.org/downloads.html)*.